JetBrains/teamcity-documentation/topics/configuring-vcs-post-commit-hooks-for-teamcity.md

 /path/to/teamcity-trigger.sh 'vcsRoot:(type:svn,count:99999),property:(name:url,value:<VCS root repository url>,matchType:contains,ignoreCase:true),count:99999'
 ```

-where `<VCS root repository URL>` must be replaced with the repository URL specified in the corresponding TeamCity VCS root and the value should be URL\-escaped.
+where `<VCS root repository URL>` must be replaced with the repository URL specified in the corresponding TeamCity VCS root and the value should be URL-escaped.
 Note that the locator has `matchType:contains` in it, which means you can specify some part of URL too.

 3\.
 Make sure that both `teamcity-trigger.sh` and `hooks/post-commit` script can be read and executed by the process of the Subversion server.
 You may need to execute the following command: